-The businesses of Windar Photonics and O-Net WaveTouch group were both initially created by, and are derived from businesses within, OPDI Technologies A/S. As a result of these other positions Jørgen Korsgaard Jensen is employed by Windar Photonics on an interim basis.
-While he is currently employed by the Group in an executive position, the Company intends to appoint a new chief executive officer to gradually take over Jørgen Korsgaard Jensen's executive duties and the additional operations of the Group as it expands its activities.
+The businesses of Windar Photonics and O-Net WaveTouch group were both initially created by, and are derived from businesses within, OPDI Technologies A/S. While he is currently employed by the Group in an executive position, the Company intends to appoint a new chief executive officer to gradually take over Jørgen Korsgaard Jensen's executive duties and the additional operations of the Group as it expands its activities.
 It is intended that Jørgen Korsgaard Jensen's involvement with the Group will reduce and that, following appointment and integration of a new chief executive officer, he will step down to a non-executive role.